Statue of George Washington

 Adjoining Boston Common, the Public Garden is a 24-acre botanical oasis of Victorian flowerbeds, verdant grass and weeping willow trees...

 Each summer, the Commonwealth Shakespeare Company stages a major production on the Boston Common, drawing crowds for (free) Shakespeare...

 The upstairs dining room is exquisite, but the downstairs cafe exudes warmth and camaraderie, inviting casual callers to linger over...

-On the tranquil lagoon of the Public Garden you will find the slow-going swan boats goes back to 1877, when Robert Paget developed a catamaran with a paddlewheel that was propelled by pedal.
+On the tranquil lagoon of the Public Garden, the story of the slow-going swan boats goes back to 1877.
+Robert Paget developed a catamaran with a pedal-powered paddlewheel.
 Inspired by the opera Lohengrin, in which a heroic knight rides across a river in a swan-drawn boat, Paget designed a graceful swan to hide the boat captain.
 While today’s swan boats are larger than the 1877 original, they still utilize the same technology and they are still managed by Paget’s descendents.